waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

  - **Region-Specific Files**: Geofabrik.de provides organized regional extracts, ranging from continents to countries and sub-regions.
 These files allow you to focus on the specific geographic area that interests you.

- - **File Formats and Timing**: Geofabrik.de offers OSM data files in two formats: .osm.bz2 and .osm.pbf.
-While both formats contain the same data, .osm.pbf files are more up-to-date, generated daily, and usually available one or more days ahead of .osm.bz2 files.
+ - **File Formats and Timing**: Geofabrik.de offers daily regional extract OSM data files in two formats: .osm.bz2 and .osm.pbf.
+Both formats contain the same data.
+The (.osm.pbf) files are generated directly from the planet data file, then (.osm.bz2) are converted from this  (.osm.pbf) in a low priority process so they are one or more days behind the (.osm.pbf) files.

- - **Historic Regional Extracts**: Additionally, Geofabrik.de provides historic regional extracts in .osh.pbf format.
+ - **Historic Regional Extracts**: Additionally, Geofabrik.de provides historic regional extracts in (.osh.pbf) format.
 These files contain historical versions of elements and are generated weekly.
+ Of course historic data files are bigger in size than non-historic files.
+Please keep in mind that historic functionality in overpass is not supported for limited area database - from extracts.

  - **Last Included Data Date**: The region's main download page lists links to data files along with the last date for data included in each file.
 This information is crucial for updating your data file or database.